 My dad practiced law, and he told me when I started, “You need to try a lot of cases, so you get good at trial work” and have a “bite with your bark.”
 He said, “you go try everything, try a cheese sandwich.”

-So, early in my career I suffered several losses at the courthouse and wondered why.
+So, early in my career, I suffered several losses at the courthouse and wondered why.
 Was I not any good at trying cases?
 I tried a bunch of auto injury cases back in the 1990s.
-I remember twice having back-to-back jury trials, that is; a jury goes out to deliberate a case and while they were in the jury room I picked another jury and started a second jury trial right then, same day, same courtroom, different client different defense attorney.
+I remember twice having back-to-back jury trials.
+One jury went out to deliberate a case.
+While they were in the jury room, I picked another jury and started a second jury trial right then, same day, same courtroom, different client, different defense attorney.

-She had been in that same rocker on that same porch the day the accident happened, and she said my client drove into the oncoming lane of travel hitting the other car, consistent with the skid marks.
-I know, I know, your reading it right… a witness and physical evidence demonstrating my client was the one who caused the collision.
-Obviously, an extremely hard case to win, my client was at fault, what was I thinking…….
-I know, “try a cheese sandwich”
+She had been in that same rocker on that same porch the day the accident happened, and she said my client drove into the oncoming lane of travel, hitting the other car, consistent with the skid marks.
+I know, I know, you’re reading it right– witness and physical evidence demonstrating my client was the one who caused the collision.
+Obviously, an extremely hard case to win.
+My client was at fault.
+What was I thinking…….
+I know, “try a cheese sandwich.”

 If you try enough “cheese sandwiches,” you learn.
 Later I had a case where my client ran his car into the car in front of him, causing him injuries.
 The car ahead had run out of gas, was stopped in his lane of travel, and he hit it—middle of the day.